We would all like to know where we are most likely to catch the coronavirus. Armed with such knowledge, we could simply make sure we never go there.

 - “6 Tips to Get the Coronavirus Out of Your Clothes“

-- “Doing This in the Car Can Reduce Your Coronavirus Risk“
+- “Do This in the Car to Lower Your Coronavirus Risk“